dalbay/JavaScript-Tutorials/DOM Project/README.md

   - This tutorial will use the Starter Template - copy files and extract them to your project folder.
   ***Note:** You'll notice that there are two sets of the files.
 The min means that the file is "compressed" to reduce load times.
 These minified files are usually used in production while it is better to use the un-minified files during development.*

-2. Link the files properly in your webpage.
+2. Link the files to your webpage.
 Generally, it is wise to import JavaScript files at the end of the body to reduce page load time.

 ```HTML